quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 to have explicit signals for these state changes.
 The event has Base importance level.

+While stream IDs encode the type of stream and its initiator, the optional `stream_type` and `initiator` fields can be used to provide a more-accessible form of the information.

 ~~~ cddl
 StreamType = "unidirectional" /
              "bidirectional"